eventport/docs/import_integration_guide.md

 6. The user can edit the inserted data or add missing info if needed.
 7. The user saves the event.

-The export fomat is documented in format.md.
+The export format is documented in format.md.